What you don’t know can hurt you.

 What type of people do you enjoy working with the most?

-Notice, I didn’t ask who might be the most profitable or who you’re working with now.
-Identify the people you genuinely enjoy helping.
+Notice, I didn’t ask who might be the most profitable or working with now.
+Instead, identify the people you genuinely enjoy helping.
 There could be more than one type.

 These are the people you should build your business around.

 I understand the pressure to make sales.
-But after you’ve identified your ideal customer, it will be easier to attract more of them.
-Focusing on them over time will gradually weed out the people who don’t fit your ideal customer profile.
+But after you have identified your ideal customer, it will be easier to attract more of them.
+Over time, focusing on them will gradually weed out the people who don’t fit your ideal customer profile.

 Get specific.
 The more details you have about them, the easier it will be to qualify them and connect with them.